PeachBight/VRCLightingRig/README.md

     * Mesh shadowcasting fixed
     * Light intensity more sensitive from %0 to %50
     * Removed requirement for full-unpack
+* 1.2 (2024-05-28)
+    * Fixed shadowcasting on indicators
+    * Added public avatar to README.md

 ## License